-Programs (including many industry certifications) and services may be offered at one of CCWA's three locations, online, or at client locations.
+Programs and services may be offered at one of CCWA's three locations, online, or at client locations.
+Non-credit classes include, but are not limited to:

-Non-credit classes include, but are not limited to: Management & Supervision Computer Applications Contractor/Tradesmen Licensing Courses IT Programming/Systems/Networking and Certification Prep Quality Improvement Professional Certifications Human Resource Management Customer Service Writing & Communications Healthcare Teacher & Childhood Education Operations Management Workplace Spanish Project Management Certification Prep Truck Driver Training (CDL) ISO & Productivity Manufacturing & Engineering
+Management & Supervision Computer Applications Contractor/Tradesmen Licensing Courses IT Programming/Systems/Networking and Certification Prep Quality Improvement Professional Certifications Human Resource Management Customer Service Writing & Communications Healthcare Teacher & Childhood Education Operations Management Workplace Spanish Project Management Certification Prep Truck Driver Training ISO & Productivity Manufacturing & Engineering English as a Second Language (ESL)

 Individuals are not required to apply for admission to the colleges in order to take CCWA classes.
 Participants can register phone, fax, walk-in and on-line (ccwatraining.org).
-Facility rentals and meeting services are available for business meetings, conferences, corporate training sessions and events.
-CCWA also offers skills assessments and testing services.
+Facility rentals and meeting services are also available for business meetings, conferences, corporate training sessions and events.